raygun101/MarkupKit/README.md

 This protocol is simply a strongly typed wrapper around the player layer's `readyForDisplay` property, which uses key-value observing to notify listeners of state changes.

-See _LMPlayerView.h_ for more information.
+See [LMPlayerView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMPlayerView.h) for more information.

 ## UIKit Extensions
-MarkupKit extends several UIKit classes to enhance their behavior or adapt them for use in markup.
+MarkupKit provides extensions to several UIKit classes to enhance their behavior or adapt them for use in markup.
 For example, as discussed earlier, some classes define a custom initializer and must be instantiated via factory methods.
 Additionally, features of some standard UIKit classes are not exposed as properties that can be set via KVC.
 MarkupKit adds the factory methods and property definitions required to allow these classes to be used in markup.
 These extensions are documented below.

 ### UIView
 MarkupKit adds the following properties to `UIView`, which are used to define fixed or bounded values for a given dimension: